ziadoz/dotfiles/README.md

 # Todo

-Replace `install.sh` with a more robust Ansible script.
+* Replace `install.sh` with a more robust Ansible script.
+* Look into using Homebrew Cask to install apps (see [Developing on Yosemite](http://fredkelly.net/articles/2014/10/19/developing_on_yosemite.html)) .
+* Switch to ZSH shell.
+Will require shell scripts to be updated.